• Skip to primary navigation

 • Seal the top crust to the bottom not only for presentation purposes but it serves a function.
 It helps keep the filling inside!
 You an also place the pie plate on a baking sheet lined with parchment paper just in case it bubbles over.

-A baked pie can be kept frozen for up to 3 months, once completely cooled.
+Freeze: a baked pie can be frozen for up to 3 months, once completely cooled.
+I would wrap the entire pie pan in plastic wrap first and then in a layer of aluminum foil.
 This means you can make it in summer and eat it in the fall!
-In this case, you might want to think about adding in a bit of cinnamon as a warming spice.
+In this case, you might want to think about adding in a bit of cinnamon as a warming spice

 If you like this recipe, please leave us a comment and rate the recipe below.
 You can also find us on Facebook, Pinterest, Twitter and Instagram!